marcduiker/azure-functions-university/lessons/PowerShell/http/http-lesson-powershell-portal.md

-# HTTP Trigger (PowerShell)
+# HTTP Trigger (PowerShell via the Azure portal)

 ## Goal 🎯

-The goal of this lesson is to create your first function which can be triggered by doing an HTTP GET or POST to the function endpoint.
+The goal of this lesson is to create your first function, using the Azure portal, which can be triggered by doing an HTTP GET or POST to the function endpoint.

 This lessons consists of the following exercises: